Heinoushare/Sabacc-Flask/README.md

 ### completed.html
 completed.html displays a user's completed games, using data passed from application.py with Jinja2.

+### completed.js
+completed.js contains code which uses JQuery to copy game links to a user's clipboard on the click of a button.

 ### chat.html
 chat.html (*extends* layout.html) is used to render the application global chat, using chat.js to send and render messages to others on the chat page.